Hayasak-a/SnakeGame/README.txt

-Implementation of Project Milestone 2
+Implementation of Final Project
-Since I failed to complete Milestone 1, many objectives from that are incomplete However, all features

-The only feature with an error is reversing the snake upon hitting an obstacle.
-The snake will correctly reverse, but the obstacle will 'eat' the head of the snake, shrinking it

-Hitting "," will remove the tail from the snake.
-This is used to implement a game over scenario despite not having any (intended) way to shrink the snake
+Complete:
+Color added to game
+Difficulty levels
+Color the menu with each item in the menu with different color (other than black -:p) Eat itself - reduce the overall length
+// Since eating food to increase size isn't implemented, I instead set the snake's initial size to 5 so this method works.
+It only works if the head and tail would be in the same place AFTER movement - the snake doesn't eat itself if the head moves to a spot at the same time the tail moves away
+Create the Multi-player functionality where we would be able to control the second snake with 'AWSD' letters.
+//Multi-player functionality

+Partial Incompletions:
+Difficulty levels don't affect speed of game Multiplayer snakes don't interact

+Incomplete, code exists but crashes:
+Introduce new enemy snakes & update game over scenario

+Incomplete:
+Display list of saved games and Load one
+Load games from files
+Newly spawned enemy snakes should bounce back

+// There's a menu option for this.
+It doesn't work.

+Add music file to your game